 - Used in climates around the globe

-- Has produced over $300 million in savings
+- Has produced over $390 million in savings as of December 2017

 - results in improved occupant comfort and satisfaction

 - normally uses existing equipment rather than costly retrofits

 - achieves higher system efficiency over traditional methods

 Using measured energy consumption and some basic questions about the building, Opportunity Assessor identifies the potential savings opportunity for it.
 It is useful at the early stage of identifying—in a systematic way—buildings which are good candidates for the CC® process.

 This tool is used in the CC® process during the detailed assessment.
 From this assessment, engineers create an hourly-simulation model, and calibrate it to the measured energy consumption.
 Then the model can be used to predict savings by applying various energy efficiency measures.